LambdaHack/LambdaHack/GameDefinition/PLAYING.md

     *@12        4d1+5% Calm: 20/60 HP: 33/50 Target: basilisk  [**__]

-The line starts with the list of party members, with the leader highlighted.
+The line starts with the list of party members, with the current leader highlighted.
 Most commands involve only the leader, including movement with keyboard's keypad or `LMB` (left mouse button).
 If more heroes are selected, e.g., by clicking on the list with `RMB` (right mouse button), they run together whenever `:` or `RMB` over map area is pressed.

 Next on the status line is the damage of the currently best melee weapon the leader can use, then his current and maximum Calm (morale, composure,